 What types of assets are considered communal property?

 Communal property is property that is owned by both you and your spouse.
-When you get married, unless you have a prenuptial agreement, the property that you acquire during the marriage is jointly owned.
+When you get married, unless you have a pre-nuptial agreement, the property that you acquire during the marriage is jointly owned.
 During a divorce, communal property is divided; divisible property can be tangible or intangible.
-Tangible property includes assets like your home, vehicles, furniture, artwork, bank accounts, and retirement accounts.
-Intangible assets are generally the value of things like a patent, celebrity status, or a professional degree.
+Tangible property includes assets such as your home, vehicles, furniture, artwork, bank accounts, and retirement accounts.
+Intangible assets are generally the value of things such as a patent, celebrity status, or a professional degree.

 Why do I need a divorce lawyer?
-Can’t we file ourselves?
+Can't my spouse and I file ourselves?